home

 • Each technique is illustrated in detail

-• Opportunity to try it out through individual exercises
+• Opportunity to try everything out through individual exercises